Request a free callback

 The data you submit will only be used by Slater and Gordon and only for the purpose of dealing with your enquiry

-Contact our Will Writing Solicitors for an initial consultation about writing a Will.
-For expert legal advice call Slater and Gordon Lawyers on freephone 0800 916 9055 or contact us online.
+Contact our Will Writing Solicitors for an initial consultation about writing a Will on freephone 0800 916 9055 or contact us online.

-Having an up to date will is especially important if you have children under 18, if you are not married, if you are contemplating marriage, becoming or already divorced, own joint property or have specific funeral plans.
+Having an up to date will is especially important if you have children under 18, if you’re cohabiting, getting marriage, divorced (or in the process of getting divorced), own joint property or have specific funeral plans.
+If there are any changes in your personal circumstances, you should consider reviewing your will.

-It’s important to choose someone who will be able to handle the pressure because the role of an Executor can be demanding.
-You also have to name a substitute Executor especially if your primary Executor is your partner or spouse.
+It’s important to choose someone who will be able to handle the pressure, because the role of an Executor can be demanding.

 Slater and Gordon Lawyers is one of the UK's largest and well known law firms with offices in Newcastle, London, Manchester, Ashton-Under Lyne, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.